saerda8/werewolf-ville/README.md

 The goal of Werewolf Ville is to turn a generative-agent town simulation into a playable social deduction game.
 Instead of solving a fixed mystery script, the player investigates a living town where every resident can speak, remember, suspect, lie, misunderstand, reflect, and change over time.

-## Current Status

-This project is currently in early demo development.
-The first goal is to build a stable playable loop: daytime simulation, sheriff investigation, dusk voting, nighttime attacks, NPC reflection, silver bullet progression, and a final confrontation with the werewolves.

 ## How to Run

 Werewolf Ville is a Python + Flask browser game.
 The backend runs the game simulation, NPC logic, day-night cycle, voting, memory, and LLM calls.
 The frontend is served in the browser at `http://127.0.0.1:5000/`.